borntoleave/awesome-robotics/README.md

 * [The construct sim](http://www.theconstructsim.com/)  A cloud based tool for building modern, future-proof robot simulations.
 * [Fetch Robotics](http://www.fetchrobotics.com/) A robotics startup in San Jose, CA building the future of e-commerce fulfillment and R&D robots.
 * [Festo Robotics](https://www.festo.com/) Festo is known for making moving robots that move like animals such as the sea gull like SmartBird, jellyfish, butterflies and kangaroos.
 * [Neobotix](https://www.neobotix-robots.com/homepage) manufacturer of industrial, research and as well as custom mobile robots.
+* [Petoi](https://www.petoi.com/) A robotics startup making open-source robotics pets.

 ### Misc ###
 * [IEEE Spectrum Robotics](http://spectrum.ieee.org/robotics) robotics section of the IEEE Spectrum magazine